 Happy viewing, The Patient Engagement Subcommittee

-An Inherited Disorder is a disease caused in whole or in part by a change in the DNA sequence that is different from the sequence observed in unaffected individuals difference between an individual's DNA and what we understand to be normal.
+An Inherited Disorder is a disease caused in whole or in part by a change in the DNA sequence that is different from the sequence observed in unaffected individuals.
+This is a difference between an individual's DNA and what we understand to be normal.
 These differences are called variants or mutations.
 These disorders can be caused by single mutations, multiple mutations, broad damage to DNA, or a combination of mutations and environmental factors.

 During a patient's journey to diagnosis, multiple types of testing may be performed to determine whether they have an inherited disorder and/or which disorder it might be.
 This webpage has been created by experts in genetics and molecular pathology to provide information and offer additional resources that may help to understand the reports from lab testing the patient may receive during this process.
 A common type of laboratory testing a patient with an inherited disorder may encounter is DNA sequencing.